fredericd/coce/README.md

   * `gb` - Google Books parameters:
      * `timeout` - timeout of the cached URL from Google Books
   * `ol` - Open Library parameters:
      * `timeout` - timeout of the cached URL from Open Library.
-Affter this delay, an URL is automatically removed from the cache, and so has to be re-fetched again if requested
+After this delay, an URL is automatically removed from the cache, and so has to be re-fetched again if requested
      * `imageSize` - size of images: small, medium, large
   * `aws` - Amazon parameters:
      * `accessKeyId`